-The College of Engineering offers baccalaureate degrees in chemical, civil, environmental, electrical, computer, and mechanical engineering and minors in biochemical engineering, civil engineering, environmental engineering, and materials science and engineering.
-The College of Engineering and the College of Arts and Sciences also offer a joint five-year program which leads to a bachelor's degree in one of the engineering majors as well as a bachelor's degree from the College of Arts and Sciences (see page 189) Additionally, the College of Engineering and the College of Business and Economics offer a joint five-year program that leads to a baccalaureate degree in an engineering major and a Master of Business Administration degree from the College of Business and Economics Inquiry should be made to the Assistant Dean for Undergraduate Affairs (302-831-8659) by March 1 of the sophomore year of engineering study.
+The College of Engineering offers baccalaureate degrees in chemical, civil, environmental, electrical, computer, and mechanical engineering and minors in biochemical engineering, civil engineering, and materials science.
+The College of Engineering and the College of Arts and Science also offer a joint five-year program which leads to a bachelor's degree in one of the engineering majors as well as a bachelor's degree from the College of Arts and Science (see page 215).
+Additionally, the College of Engineering and the College of Business and Economics offer a joint five-year program that leads to a baccalaureate degree in an engineering major and a Master of Business Administration degree from the College of Business and Economics.
+Inquiry should be made to the Assistant Dean for Undergraduate Affairs (302-831-8659) by March 1 of the sophomore year of engineering study.
 The University's Air Force ROTC program is also administered through the College of Engineering.